blackboard/protractor-sync/readme.md

 * **prop(name)** - Get the value of a property for the current element.
 * **scrollLeft()** - Get the horizontal position of the scroll bar for the current element.
 * **scrollTop()** - Get the vertical position of the scroll bar for the current element.
-* **scrollIntoView()** - Scroll the page such that the top of hte current element is at the top of the visible page.
+* **scrollIntoView()** - Scroll the page such that the top of the current element is at the top of the visible page.
 * **getSelectionPath()** - Retrieves information about how the element was selected

 ## browser

-* **waitFor(condition, waitTimeMS?)** - Polls the condition function until it returns a truthy value.
+* **waitFor(condition, waitTimeMS?)** - Waits for the condition function to return a truthy value.
 An exception will be raised if it times out.

 ## protractor_sync

-* **IMPLICIT_WAIT_MS** - The amount of time to wait before timing out polled operations.
-Note: An implicit wait SHOULD NOT be set in selenium/protractor.
+* **IMPLICIT_WAIT_MS** - The amount of time to wait before timing out operations which wait implicitly.
+Note: An implicit wait
+SHOULD NOT be set in selenium/protractor.
 Use this value instead.
 Default: 5 seconds.
-* **RETRY_INTERVAL** - The amount of time to wait before retrying polled operations.
+* **RETRY_INTERVAL** - The amount of time to wait before retrying operations which wait.
 Default: 10ms.
 * **CLICK_RETRY_INTERVAL** - The amount of time to wait before attempt to re-click a blocked element.
 Default: 200ms.
 * **autoReselectStaleElements** - A boolean value indicating whether stale elements should be automatically re-selected or not.
 * **autoRetryClick** - A boolean value indicating whether protractor_sync should attempt to automatically retry blocked clicks or not.